 The Occupational Safety & Health Act

-Our Beaumont industrial accident lawyers often seek justice in the wake of tragedies that could have been prevented.
+Our Beaumont industrial accident lawyers seek justice in the wake of tragedies that could have been prevented.
 In 2013, the William Olefins refinery in Geismar, Louisiana exploded.
 The blast left destruction and heartache behind for the citizens of Geismar as 2 lives were lost—and 167 others were injured.
-When the industrial accident lawyers at Arnold & Itkin LLP investigated the incident, we discovered an alarming pattern of negligence on the part of the employer.
+When our industrial accident lawyers investigated the incident, we discovered an alarming pattern of negligence on the part of the employer.
 The explosion was determined to have been caused by a poorly designed valve system on a reboiler.
-Though it was installed for years before the explosion, it was at a constant risk for explosion given just the right set of events.
+Though it was installed years before the explosion, it presented a constant risk in the presence of the right set of events.

 Our plant accident attorneys were able to reveal that William Olefins (and others) ignored warnings that the system was unsafe.
 Their negligence virtually ensured that the reboiler would eventually explode.
 Despite being resisted at every step of the way by the energy company, we proved our case and were able to achieve two large settlements for the workers of the plant.
 In total, workers were awarded $33.95 million in damages, allowing them to achieve the financial stability needed to rebuild their lives.

-Our Beaumont Personal Injury Lawyers Are Ready to Help You Recover
+Our Beaumont Industrial Injury Lawyers Are Ready to Help You Recover

-The Beaumont industrial accident attorneys at Arnold & Itkin LLP have an established history of victories that sets us apart as one of the most successful law firms in the nation.
+The Beaumont industrial accident attorneys at Arnold & Itkin have an established history of victories that sets us apart as one of the most successful law firms in the nation.
 Our firm has been instrumental in investigating some of the worst industrial disasters in recent history, from the 2005 Texas City refinery explosion to the 2014 Corrigan factory explosion.
-Using this experience, we will build the strongest possible case on your behalf while you focus on healing and recovering.
-Our attorneys have frequently avoided trial by pursuing successful settlement offers.
-However, we will refuse to settle for less than what you deserve, and we will always pursue litigation if we believe it will benefit our clients.
+Using this experience, we build the strongest possible cases on behalf of our clients while they focus on healing and recovering.
+Our attorneys have frequently avoided trials by pursuing successful settlements.
+However, we will refuse to settle for less than what is deserved, and we will always pursue litigation if we believe it will benefit our clients.
 No case is too complicated and no company is too powerful for us to challenge.